Gilmore123/heavenorhell/README_Heaven_or_Hell_Game.txt

 # Heaven or Hell Game - Instructions
 Thank you for purchasing the Heaven or Hell game!
 This README file will guide you through the process of setting up and playing the game.

+Two ways to play, go to this link with any device with a browser to play directly from the link: tinyurl.com/DevCurve1

+Other method is below to play from the file, which will work without internet, but only for cpu, not mobile.:

 ## 1. What You Will Receive
 You have downloaded a .zip file named `Heaven_or_Hell_Game.zip`, which contains the following: